 Pros and Cons of working in a bar in Australia

-Also, a good thing about the job especially when you’ve just arrived somewhere new is that it’s a great way to make friends in a new country.
+A good thing about the job especially when you’ve just arrived is that it’s a great way to make friends in a new country.
 Apart from the bar staff, you meet a lot of other backpackers through serving them in the bar.

 Read the following article to find out more about hospitality jobs: Hospitality Jobs in Australia

 You can obtain an RSA certificate by completing a short course offered by registered training providers.
 These courses are widely available online or in-person.
 See our dedicated article for more info: Get your RSA in Australia

 If you are not an Australian citizen or permanent resident, you may need a valid visa that permits work.
 Common visa options for working holidaymakers include the Working Holiday Visa (subclass 417) or the Work and Holiday Visa (subclass 462).

 Definitely!
 There are opportunities for career advancement in the bar industry.
 With experience and additional training, you can progress to positions such as bar supervisor, manager, or even open your own bar.

 Working hours can vary, but bars generally operate during evenings, weekends, and public holidays.
 Late-night shifts are common, especially in bars with extended trading hours.